Share

 Scores ranging from 27-40 would be considered high perceived stress.

-Let’s take a look at how stress affects us
+Let’s take a look at how stress affects us, physically and emotionally.

 We are all familiar with our bodies stress response – the fight or flight response – where the adrenaline kicks in, cortisol is released into the body and you become faster, stronger, highly alert, you react quicker – this response in your body can keep you safe when danger looms – it is a healthy and amazing response happening in your body.